 Short read: Cheek-by-jowl, higgledy-piggledy, quintessential London.

 Long read: Gnarled, brooding back-alleys, secluded courtyards and tortuous zigzag passages.
 Oh there are famous sights, but to get to them we have to walk crookedly, through a maze of curiosities.
 We set our course by the best old pubs in town – including the most famous London inn of all.
 Old pubs that are, as every English pub should be, a solace and a delight.
 And all the more special for being hidden away down this or that dark alley, like precious gems in rumpled velvet.
 Here, like no other place in town, we have 2,000 years of London and its inns in the palm of our hand.
 The echoes are of Roman tabernas and Shakespearean ale-houses and Dickensian coaching inns – of feasting and wine and song, of the souls of poets dead and gone.
 The very zeitgeist of London.
 And what better company to keep than the shades of Dr Johnson, Oscar Wilde, and Dickens himself.
-Guided by Andy and Steve.
+Guided by Andy.

 1. You’ll see the finest Elizabethan building in the City

 2. You’ll see a spiky bronze dragon clutching his thing